gravatar: Improve privacy by not sending a referrer

-#3 Updated by Stefan Neufeind about 2 years ago
+#3 Updated by Stefan Neufeind over 2 years ago

 Lacking a test-installation I couldn't test it.
 But I did test in plain HTML that this prevents the referrer from being sent.
 Adding an attribute to the plugin seems the cleanest way imho, but of course it might be better to try to push that upstream - and I'm not sure about your rules for patching such things.
 Maybe you'd want to approach it a different way to get the same result.

-#4 Updated by Steffen Gebert about 2 years ago
+#4 Updated by Steffen Gebert over 2 years ago